• Fact Checked

 2. Lubricants and Additives

-Certain condoms come pre-lubricated with spermicides, glycerin, or flavored lube.
+Certain condoms come pre-lubricated with spermicides, glycerin, or flavored lube11.
 While these may enhance pleasure or offer extra protection, they can also disrupt your vaginal pH or cause irritation.
 Glycerin, in particular, is a type of sugar that can feed Candida.

 3. Disruption of the Vaginal Microbiome

-Frequent sexual activity—even with condom use—can alter the vaginal microbiome, especially when combined with hormonal fluctuations, birth control, or douching.
+Frequent sexual activity—even with condom use—can alter the vaginal microbiome13, especially when combined with hormonal fluctuations, birth control, or douching.
 These shifts may reduce the amount of protective lactobacilli (aka the good bacteria that keep yeast in check).

 Other Factors That Can Contribute